MichelNivard/MCMSEM/inst/validation/longitudinal_clpm_example.md

 Rscript inst/validation/longitudinal_clpm_example.R --unrestricted-gamma
 ```

-It found a competing basin with loss 0.00024, shape 0.489 (SE 0.087), and
+It found a basin with loss 0.000231, shape 0.486 (SE 0.086), and loadings 1.214
-loadings 1.213 (SE 0.039) and -0.064 (SE 0.037).
-Its information condition was
+(SE 0.039) for earnings and -0.063 (SE 0.037) for hours.
+Its information
-$1.30 \times 10^8$ with one nominal df.
-This is evidence for an
-earnings-specific non-Gaussian residual under that specification, not robust
+condition was $1.30 \times 10^8$, its Jacobian rank was 11/11, and it had one
+nominal df.
+The transition estimates were 0.494 for earnings autoregression,
+0.579 for hours autoregression, 0.284 for hours to later earnings, and 0.459
+for earnings to later hours, with robust SEs 0.058, 0.037, 0.047, and 0.046,
+respectively.
+Thus the innovation specification matters substantively.
+The free innovation third/fourth cumulants were -10.943 (SE 1.870) and 73.207
+(SE 9.859) for earnings, and 4.233 (SE 0.463) and 24.045 (SE 1.887) for hours.
+With fixed unit innovation variances, these are innovation skewness and excess
+kurtosis, so this basin retains strongly non-Gaussian innovations as well as a
+gamma residual component.
+Several positive-loading-orientation starts converged near this basin, whereas
+the negative-orientation fits had appreciably higher loss.
+This supports the
+basin's reproducibility but does not resolve its one-df weak identification.
+Although this model permits a shared gamma confounder, the fitted gamma
+component is effectively earnings-specific because the hours loading is near
-evidence for a shared earnings-hours confounder.
-The conclusion about
+zero.
+It is not robust evidence for a shared earnings-hours confounder, and the
-confounder shape is therefore constraint-dependent.
+conclusion about confounder shape is constraint-dependent.

 ## Interpretation